SallyKAN/SallyKAN.github.io/_posts/2020-06-07-after-running-rm-rf-on-my-ubuntu-machine.md

 # How it happened

 A few days ago, I was working on the code of my project assignment.
 In short, this project is to capture traffic traces of smart IoT devices by passively monitoring,  which would then be used to clean and process as the feed of the machine learning model for classification purposes.
-One of my tasks is to clean, process, and apply statistics on the collected data, so I have written some scripts to help me fasten and automate the process.
+My main tasks include cleanning processing, and applying statistics on the collected data, so I have written some scripts to help me fasten and automate the process.

 There is a script called `cal_packets.sh`, so one might infer from the name, the function of this script is to calculate the total number of the captured packets from one specific command.
-Considering the data keeps updating, so every time before I run this script, I would like to remove the output directory including the old processed data first.
-AND THAT'S HOW TRAGEDY HAPPENED.
+Since the data kept updating, so every time before I run this script, I would need to remove the output directory which includes the old processed data first.
+AND THAT'S HOW THE TRAGEDY HAPPENED.

 Check out this: